How I Made Over $90,000 Selling my Short Film + Video Tutorials

 By creating all the supplemental material and packaging with the short film on DVD I created a viable product for the marketplace.

-VOD (Video on Demand) and digital download technology was just getting off the ground and still very expense, if it worked at all.
+VOD (Video on Demand) and digital download technology were just getting off the ground and still very expensive if it worked at all.
 Youtube was not “Youtube” yet, it had just launched.
 So DVD was the only way to go.

 I went after every message board and film news outlet I could get my hands on.
 I’d had created so much hype around the release that on day one I sold over 250 DVDs for $20.00 a pop.
 That’s $5000!